mathcass/ai-safety/customer-support-agent/README.md

 ### Here is after it "sent" the email

-By this point, the agent has sent the email, which links to a link seeded in the text of the search query.
+By this point, the agent has sent the email, which contains a link seeded in the text of the search query.

 ![](img/interaction-05.png)